Updated November, 2009

 File A3-33

 Custom operators harvest approximately 30 percent of the crop acres in Iowa.
 They play a crucial part in making harvesting more timely and efficient.
-The decision to own or custom hire a combine can involve thousands of dollars.
+The decision to own or custom hire a combine can involve many thousands of dollars.
 Similar considerations apply to other self-propelled machines, such as forage harvesters, windrowers and sprayers.

 Ownership

-Most crop producers prefer to own their own combine.
-They provide labor to operate the combine, assume responsibility for repairs and maintenance, and assume all the risk of obsolescence.
-The owner also gains complete control over machine scheduling and timeliness, as well as the quality of harvesting in the field.
+machinery photoMost crop producers prefer to own their own harvesting or spraying equipment.
+They provide labor to operate the machine, assume responsibility for repairs and maintenance, and assume all the risk of obsolescence.
+The owner also gains complete control over machine scheduling and timeliness, as well as the quality of the work performed.

 Custom Hiring